Muslum10cel/JavaWebServiceExample/FirstOfAll.md

 # JavaWebServiceExample
 Sample WebService

-First of all, you have to download mysql connectors for Java, gson and json jars.
+First of all, you have to download mysql connectors for Java  and json jars.
 Then you have to create a Initialize class and specify:

 protected static final String CLASS_NAME="com.mysql.jdbc.Driver";